notKimu/kimu-underground/src/lib/stories/programming.md

 I asked for programming lessons and tried a little bit by myself, but the classes I attended were bad, the copy-paste type of bad, so it was hard for me to learn the advanced stuff that I had in front of me as I didn't have the base I needed to start writing code by myself.
 <br /><br />

-It hasn't been until 2022 that I tried to write my own program, a Python bot for discord when I didn't even knew how to do a hello world in the first place.
+It hasn't been until 2022 that I tried to write my own program, a Python bot for discord when I didn't even knew how to do a "hello world" in the first place.
 <br /><br /><br />

 ## How it started